openenergymonitor/emonpi/install/readme.md

 # emonSD image build script

-The following build script can be used to build a fully fledged emoncms installation on debian operating systems.
+The following build script can be used to build a fully fledged emoncms installation on debian operating systems, including: installation of LAMP server and related packages, redis, mqtt, emoncms core, emoncms modules, emonhub and if applicable: raspberrypi support for serial port and wifi access point.

 Tested on: